 Credible salary surveys are valuable in any economic environment.
 They provide statistical insights into the markets in which you compete for employee skills.
 A thorough analysis of your skills market will allow you to maximize the return on investment (ROI) of your compensation programs.
 Such market intelligence can protect your startup from paying either too little or too much for skills, which is key in any industry.

-Without reviewing your jobs against the market, retaining employees can become an issue.
-If staff feel their salary is too low, it can diminish motivation and commitment.
-This in turn can lead to employees leaving the company or reducing productivity.
+Without reviewing your jobs against the market, attracting and retaining talent can become an issue.
+If your salary is not competitive you will not be able to find the right talent.
+As well, if employees feel their salary is too low, it can diminish motivation and commitment.
+This, in turn, can lead to employees leaving the company or reducing productivity.

 Referring to compensation survey data can help you justify and communicate difficult business decisions and create a sense of fairness.
 This can help motivate your employees, as they will be able to see the diligence undertaken with compensation decisions and may be more likely to actively support your startup.